 Orthopedic Tips for a Healthy New Year

-The new year bring ambitions for getting healthy.
-We want to help you achieve your new year resolutions.
-The Sano Orthopedic Provider team has some tips to keep you on the right track for improving your health and preventing injuries along the way.
+The new year brings ambitions for getting healthy.
+We agree, it’s time to get moving!
+And, we want to help you achieve your new year resolutions.
+The Sano Orthopedics Surgeon and Provider team has some tips to keep you on the right track for improving your health and preventing injuries along the way.

 Dr. Stephanie de Vere reminds patients that eating right is an important part of weight loss.
 Especially when pain limits activity, we know many people can feel hopeless about losing weight.
 “Exercise is important but people shouldn’t feel like weight loss is impossible without being able to exercise,” says Dr. de Vere.
 Nutrition plays an important role in losing and maintaining weight.

 New to “health” or maybe it’s been awhile since you’ve tried out the exercise thing.
-Jenna Batchelder, PA, reminds patients to “start small” as a little change can go a long way and lead to long term habits.
+Jenna Batchelder, PA-C, reminds patients to “start small” as a little change can go a long way and lead to long term habits.
+Along these lines, Darren Quaile, PA-C, suggests an slow start to a new exercise routine.

 Join a Gym.

 Join a local gym.
-Many gyms offer specials this time of year.
+Many gyms offer specials this time of year and many have virtual options, too.
 Better yet, join with a friend.
 You’re more likely to stick to an exercise program when you join with someone.
 In this study, only 76% of those who started a weight loss program alone completed it compared to 95% who started with friends.
-Sarah Comegys, PA, suggests joining a gym with an indoor pool.
+This is why Jessica Cullen, PA-C, advises “Find a buddy” to hold you accountable and encourage you both.
+Sarah Comegys, PA-C, suggests joining a gym with an indoor pool.
 “Walking in pool water is a great way to get both cardiovascular exercise and strengthen [as you move against the water without injuring or jarring hips and knees].
 Most gyms have recumbent bikes, which are great for heart and joint health.”

 Choose consistency over intensity.